Write Objective-C code for a GNUstep application on GhostBSD.

 Avoid God objects; separate view, controller, and logic into distinct classes if needed

-Use idiomatic Objective-C (@interface
+Use idiomatic Objective-C (@interface, @implementation, main)

 Comment each class briefly to explain its responsibility

-Use common GNUstep classes: NSApplication
+Use common GNUstep classes: NSApplication, NSWindow, NSButton, etc.

 Include proper memory management (manual retain/release unless otherwise stated)